 Month: May | Route: SJC-ATL-BRU-ATL-SJC | Miles: 13,084

 On my return to the Bay Area from Australia, I immediately jumped a flight to Seattle, Washington to connect with a friend attending a trade show.
-An Australia-based CEO of a globally recognized reliability engineering firm, it's difficult to get his time and making that trip was an easy decision.
+An Australia-based CEO of a globally recognized and recently acquired reliability engineering firm, his time is limited and making that trip was an easy decision.

-Within the week of landing back in America after the Aussie onboarding trip, I was on a plane to Belgium, Netherlands to speak at a conference.
-We were sponsoring a user group event supporting one of the IBM collaboration solutions bought by HCL Technologies the prior year.
+Within the week of landing back in America after the Aussie onboarding trip, I was on a plane to Belgium to speak at a conference.
+We were sponsoring a user group event supporting one of the IBM collaboration solutions bought by HCL Software the prior year.

 Integral to my marketing philosophy is community engagement.
 Either in the communities that form around companies and their products, or literally in the community of the customers we serve.
 This is much more than a marketing tactic, it's a belief that companies must first be of service.

-The event, Engage, is one of the best user group conferences I have ever attended.
-Known for holding conferences in interesting venues, I would easily participate again even without having any business to conduct.
+The event, Engage, is one of the best user group conferences I ever attended.
+Known for holding conferences in interesting venues, I would participate again even without having any business to conduct.
 The community around HCL solutions like Notes/Domino, Connections, DX is strong, vibrant, and very committed.
+It's always about the people.

 Engage 2019 took place at Autoworld, a car museum, and as a Formula 1 fan I had the time of my life.
 The venue was great, my presentation was well received, and we strengthened our relationship with HCL's leadership.